 Notes: The arrests of adolescents (age 10-17) for alcohol violations, per 1,000 adolescents (age 10-17).
 Alcohol violations include all crimes involving driving under the influence, liquor law violations, and drunkenness.
 For children, arrests for liquor law violations are usually arrests for minor in possession.
 DUI arrests by the Washington State Patrol are included in the state trend analysis.
 However, they are not included in the county rankings since WSP arrests are not assigned to counties.
 Denominators are adjusted by subtracting the population of police agencies that did not report arrests to WASPC.
 In spite of this population adjustment, when the non-reporting police jurisdiction is where much of the crime occurs, the rate for the county will be lower than it would be if that jurisdiction was included.
-For percent subtracted, suppression code definitions and the agencies not reporting, see the Technical Notes and the appendix, Non-Reporting Agencies and Population.
+For more information on the percent subtracted, suppression code definitions and the agencies not reporting, see the Technical Notes and the appendix, Non-Reporting Agencies and Population.

-The types of crimes used within this rate are represented in both Summary UCR and NIBRS systems and are not likely to be substantially impacted by the system change.
+The types of crimes used within this rate have been represented in both Summary UCR and NIBRS systems and are not likely to be substantially impacted by the reporting system changes from 2012 to 2018.
+Refer to the Technical Notes section for information on UCR and NIBRS.